Atlas-OS/docs/docs/getting-started/post-installation/configuration/index.md

 ## VPN

-VPN (Virtual Private Network) is a built-in feature on Windows which allows users to connect to a VPN.
-On Atlas it has been disabled by default to make the sytem.
+VPN is a built-in feature on Windows which allows users to connect to a Virtual Private Network.
+On Atlas it has been disabled by default to make the system less bloated.
 To enable it just run the `Enable VPN support.cmd` file in the `VPN` folder.

 ## Wi-Fi

 Wi-Fi is a built-in feature on Windows which is used to connect to Wi-Fi networks.
-On Atlas it has been enabled by default since it is very commonly used.
+On Atlas it has been enabled by default since it is very widely used.
 To disable it just run the `Disable Wi-Fi.cmd` file in the `Wi-Fi` folder.

 !!! warning
     You may need to install drivers for Wi-Fi to work.
 You can learn on how to do this [here.](/getting-started/post-installation/drivers)